-Recognizing that combining childbearing and undergraduate medical education is a unique challenge, Harvard Medical School is committed to supporting students who have children during medical school and to working with such students to facilitate the completion of their medical education.
+Recognizing that combining childbearing and undergraduate medical education is a unique challenge, Harvard Medical School is committed to supporting students who have or adopt children during medical school and to working with such students to facilitate the completion of their medical education.
 Our goal is to accommodate the immediate perinatal period and all of its demands on parents and newborn while providing a realistic option for the student to continue making progress toward completion of the MD degree.

-Because the structure and demands of the HMS curriculum vary across the four-year program, the approach to childbirth accommodation will differ depending on the phase of the program in which the pregnancy and birth occur.
-Regardless of the timing, a detailed plan must be developed by the student in close collaboration with and written approval of her Academic Society, all the appropriate course, clerkship or PCE directors and the Registrar.
+Because the structure and demands of the HMS curriculum vary across the four-year program, the approach to accommodation will differ depending on the phase of the program in which the pregnancy and birth or adoption occur.
+Regardless of the timing, a detailed plan must be developed by the student in close collaboration with and written approval of their Academic Society, all the appropriate course, clerkship or PCE directors and the Registrar.
 This plan must be completed and approved by all parties at least 3 months before the due date.

 Principal Clinical Experience (PCE) Phase